mahdihosseini/GenProb/README.md

 We use `Python 3.7`.

 ### Software ###
-Please find required libraries in the `Requirements.txt` file.
+Please find required libraries in the `requirements.txt` file.

 ### Usage ###